Skip to content

 tadaOutputLocation required

-The tadaOutputLocation specifies the output path to write an output file to, which gql.tada uses to infer GraphQL types.
+The tadaOutputLocation specifies the output path to write a typings output file to, which gql.tada uses to infer GraphQL types within the TypeScript type system.

 The resulting file will have the following shape: